Multiple Myeloma Surgery

 At Moffitt Cancer Center, multiple myeloma patients receive highly individualized treatment and have access to the most advanced options available, including novel biological therapies.
 As a National Cancer Institute-designated Comprehensive Cancer Center, we perform groundbreaking research studies and conduct promising clinical trials that continue to raise the bar for the treatment and support of all cancer patients.
 For instance, our scientists and clinicians are investigating exciting new ways to perform autologous bone marrow transplants (through which a patient’s own stem cells can be used in place of a donor’s).

 Contact Moffitt to learn more about innovative treatment options for multiple myeloma, including surgery to remove an enlarged spleen.
-No referrals are required.
 Call 1-888-663-3488 or complete a new patient registration form online.